-- The advisor picks up (and returns) the student’s Report of the Oral Qualifying Committee Form from the HSPH Registrar’s Office on the day of the examination.
+- A member of the Examination Committee or the student’s advisor picks up (and returns) the student’s Report of the Oral Qualifying Committee Form from the HSPH Registrar’s Office on the day of the examination.
 The Report of Oral Qualifying Committee Form must be completed by the examiners and returned to the HSPH Registrar’s Office immediately following the exam.

 Students, at the conclusion of the exam, may wish to nominate their Research Committee since, in some instances, the Research Committee is comprised of the same people who served on their Oral Qualifying Exam Committee.

 Faculty members other than the examiners may attend the student’s examination only if prior permission is given by the advisor and the student.
 These other faculty members may question the student only with the consent of the Chair of the examination committee.
 No one else may attend.

 Students usually open the exam with a short presentation outlining the dissertation topic.
 Students may choose not to give a formal presentation.
 Examiners may question the student on the proposed dissertation research, with emphasis on the field they represent.
 General questions may be asked to explore the student’s understanding of the major and minor fields declared.

 All members of the student’s committee must be physically present for the oral exam.
 If a member cannot be present, the student is expected to reschedule the exam.
 In extenuating circumstances, the student may petition via a general petition to have a member participate in absentia.